 We want to capture and analyse the droplets coming from your lungs.
 To do this you will be asked to wear an adapted facemask containing strips that capture droplets as you breathe out.
-You will do this daily starting on Day -1, once a day for 60 minutes on each occasion.
+You will do this at pre-specified timepoints starting on Day -1, one or two occasions a day for 60 minutes on each occasion.